|

 voltage grid, or stuck on a sticky glue surface.
 "Bug

-zapper"-type traps always use the black light to draw
+zapper"-type traps always use the blacklight to draw

 insects to a high voltage grid where they are